sosiristseng/sosiristseng.github.io/docs/school/computational-cognitive-neuroscience.md

 * Reductionism
 * Search space of parameters
-* General probelm solver
+* General problem solver
 * Expert systems (symbol and rule-based)
-  * Symbol processing ≢intellegence (Chinese room argument)
+  * Symbol processing ≢ intelligence (Chinese room argument)
   * Does the machine really know semantics from the symbols and rules?
-* Mimicking biological neuronetworks (H&H neuron model) -> spiking neuron network & Hebbian learning
+* Mimicking biological neural networks (H&H neuron model) -> spiking neuron network & Hebbian learning
-* Perceptron : Limitations by Minsky (unable to solve XOR probelm) -> 1st winter of AI
+* Perceptron : Limitations by Minsky (unable to solve XOR problem) -> 1st winter of AI
 * Multilayer and backpropagation: connectionism
-  * Parallel distributed processing (1986): actually neuronetworks (a *taboo* by then)
+  * Parallel distributed processing (1986): actually neural networks (a *taboo* by then)
-* Convolutional neuronal networks (CNNs)
+* Convolution neuronal networks (CNNs)
   * Computer vision
-  * Simlimar to image processing in the visual cortex
+  * Similar to image processing in the visual cortex
   * Decomposition of features: stripes, angles, colors, etc.
   * Does intelligence *emerge* from complex networks?
 * Dynamicism